Conus pulicarius Hwass in Bruguière, 1792

 pulicarius is abundant in lagoon and seaward reef sand patches from 1

-patch.
-It can most easily be found by following trails it leaves in the sand
+to at least 60m depth.
+It can most easily be found by following trails it leaves

-and digging up the lump at the end.
-The shell is white with randomly arranged
+in the sand and digging up the lump at the end.
+The shell is white with randomly

-black spots, overall covered with a thin yellow periostracum.
-It is similar
+arranged black spots, overall covered with a thin yellow periostracum.
+It is

-the same habitat, but in that species the black dots are arranged in rows and
+which lives in the same habitat, but in that species the black dots are arranged

-the spire is smooth rather than nodulose.
-In both of these species, you occasionally
+in rows and the spire is smooth rather than nodulose.
+In both of these species,

 The next two photos show cones with their egg masses, which are usually deposited